Spiritual-Entanglement/rumc-snsg/Revelation/15-TheBeastAndTheLamb-Ch5-Part02.md

 **[Study of the Book of Revelation](/Revelation/README.md)** 12 December, 2024

-### Unit 15 - The Beast and the Lamb - Cycle Five - Part 02
+### Unit 15 - The Beast and the Lamb - Cycle Four - Part 02
 FROM: Revelation & the End of All Things by Craig R. Koester Chapter 5, pages 115-142,  Revelation 12-15
 Questions for chapter 5 are on page 205 if you are interested.